-The Swiss love their chocolates and their passion and love for Cailler is evident by its presence – with large displays – in every food store that you go to.
-Although now owned by Nestle, the brand has a strong identity of its own and did I mention they are responsible for some of the best chocolates in the world?
+The Swiss love their chocolates and their passion and love for Cailler is evident by it’s presence – with large displays – in every food store that you go to.
+Although now owned by Nestle, the brand had a strong identity of its own and did I mention they are responsible for some of the best chocolates in the world?

 Maison du Cailler is a step by step journey – and audio tour – into the history of the Swiss chocolate manufacturer using props, installations, lights and visuals which ultimately culminates with a – you guessed it – chocolate tasting; Enough chocolates to give your trainer nightmares for months.

-If you do plan to visit Maison du Cailler on your own and not as part of The Chocolate Train, you can pre-book a chocolate making class which seemed a lot more interesting and fun and something the kids would have enjoyed a whole lot more.
+If you do plan to visit Maison du Cailler on your own and not as part of the Chocolate Train experience, you can pre-book a chocolate making class which seemed a lot more exciting and fun and something the kids would have enjoyed a whole lot more.